-- 37.3.1 If the delivery is not a No ball, the striker is out Obstructing the field should if wilful obstruction or distraction by either batsman prevent a catch prevents the striker being out caught. completed.
-This - 37.3.2 Clause 37.3.1 shall apply even though the if an obstruction is caused by the striker in lawfully guarding his wicket under the provision of clause Clause 34.3 (Ball lawfully struck more than once). - 37.3.3 If an obstruction or distraction takes place from a No ball then the batsman who caused the obstruction or distraction will be out Obstructing the field.

-37.3.4 Clause 37.3.3 shall not apply if the striker obstructs while instinctively defending his wicket with a lawful second strike.
+- 37.3.1 If the delivery is not a No ball, the striker is out Obstructing the field if wilful obstruction or distraction by either batsman prevents the striker being out Caught. - 37.3.2 Clause 37.3.1 shall apply even if an obstruction is caused by the striker in lawfully guarding his wicket under the provision of Clause 34.3 (Ball lawfully struck more than once). - 37.3.3 If an obstruction or distraction takes place from a No ball then the batsman who caused the obstruction or distraction will be out Obstructing the field. - 37.3.4 Clause 37.3.3 shall not apply if the striker obstructs while instinctively defending his wicket with a lawful second strike.